Financial advice

 We offer advice only, that is, we do not manage investments or otherwise implement plans.
 However if desired, you can share your screen with us, and we will answer questions live as you take the steps to implement your plan.

-We will send you online forms to complete, requiring SMS (text) authentication to access.
-We ask that you do not enter any social security numbers, account numbers, driver's license numbers, or any other personally identifiable information.
-We recommend uploading redacted documents.
+We ask that you scrub from your documents any social security numbers, account numbers, driver's license numbers, or any other personally identifiable information.

 What if I don't get much value from this service?